Make a written contract

 If the supplier or manufacturer states that they don’t want or need a TOA, you should ask yourself WHY?
 Why are they reluctant to writing a TOA?
 Aren’t they prepared to live up to the terms?

 Once with our first clothing brand, we had received a lot of orders from buyers in different countries.
 We placed the bulk production of these orders with a manufacturer in southern Europe in March and waited for the production and delivery in October.
 In September we found out that the factory weren’t producing our garments.
 Instead they had received much larger orders from bigger players, and they had determined to not make ours.
 We had a verbal agreement, but no written TOA.
 The verbal agreement was worth nothing and we had to call all our customers and tell them their orders weren’t coming.
 If we would have had a TOA we would have been in a completely different situation.

 You should formulate terms of agreement that you find important and that are important to you.
 As inspiration you can take a look at our standard TOAs.
 You can find two terms of agreement templates in the member zone.
 One is fairly short and goes more into details concerning your business with the supplier and manufacturer.
 The other template uses a legal language and goes more in depth regarding the legal stuff.

 We are not lawyers.
-Sportswear Inc. DOES NOT provide any legal advice and you should consult with your own lawyer for legal advice.
+Apparel Entrepreneurship DOES NOT provide any legal advice and you should consult with your own lawyer for legal advice.